comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 ### Webpage

-A complete webpage based solution is unfortunately not easily possible because of the restrictions of CORS headers and blockchain nodes not being able to supply CORS headers.
+Allowing webpages access to a locally running
-The swap protocol implementation could be done in javascript, or run as web-assembly, but since the current setup requires extensive communication with a (local) wallet
+A complete webpage based solution is not easily possible because of the CORS header restriction of browsers.
 We could enable communication between blockchain nodes and the browser through e.g. a proxy, but such a solution would not have an advantage over running a desktop application, because either way one has to run additional software next to the blockchain nodes to enable the swap.

 ### Browser Extension

-In the previous section we discussed that webpage based solutions are currently not possible, due to blockchain nodes inability to specify CORS headers.
+Browser extensions, are not as restrictive as webpages as can be seen in the [Google Chrome's documentsion](https://developer.chrome.com/extensions/xhr).
-Browser extensions, however, are not as restrictive as webpages as can be seen in the [Google Chrome's documentsion](https://developer.chrome.com/extensions/xhr).
+The code of a browser extension can be signed and is easily verifiable.
-A browser extension would have the advantage of being able to offer a well-defined API, that allows multiple different web-sites to offer services within the extension.
+A browser extension would be able to offer a well-defined API, that allows multiple different web-sites to offer services within the extension.
 This could range from discovery, negotiation to execution.

 Implementing a browser extension that handles the communication between maker and taker, and is able to communicate with locally running wallets and blockchain nodes is a valid solution.